open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 Before an isolate is torn down, the SDK MUST clear the thread-local, and MUST clear `cped_slot` **first**, as a volatile store followed by a compiler fence.
-It SHOULD additionally clear internal field 0 of all live wrappers known to it.
+It SHOULD additionally clear internal field 0 of all live wrappers known to it, and will typically want to release the records' memory as well, since a leak checker running before the runtime's own late-shutdown finalizers will otherwise report them.

-An SDK that releases the records' memory at teardown — which it will typically want to do, since a leak checker running before the runtime's own late-shutdown finalizers will otherwise report them — MUST clear internal field 0 before the release, and the release MUST NOT be reordered before that store.
-Releasing a record while a wrapper still points at it is worse than leaking it: the allocator may hand the memory out again, and the profiler can then reach bytes that pass validation.

-Clearing wrapper internal fields is proportional to the number of live wrappers and requires the SDK to track them all; it is defense in depth, and is redundant once the thread-local is cleared, since a reader that stops at `cped_slot == 0` never reaches a wrapper.
+Releasing the records is what obliges an SDK to track every live wrapper: the runtime will not have collected them all by teardown.
+Neither the field clearing nor the release needs an ordering rule of its own, though.
+Both are proportional to the number of live wrappers, and both are redundant once `cped_slot` is zero, since the profiler stops at the root and never reaches a wrapper, let alone a record.
+They are defense in depth against an SDK that gets the gate wrong.
+The one release that does need ordering is the in-place-growth release in step 4, which happens while the gate is open.

 Neither omission can crash the profiler, as reading freed or unmapped memory in another process fails or returns garbage rather than faulting the reader.
 The